 How does talk work?

 If you are reading this then it’s a fair bet that you are a human.
 Being a human can be difficult but at least we have the unique gift of being able to talk about it.
 Life is complicated and sometimes it can seem that happiness and inner peace are just out of reach.

 I believe that meaningful lives that are pleasurable and satisfying are our birthright.
 Lives blessed with rewarding interconnectons with other people are possible.
-This becomes easier to live out when we find our true selves.
+This becomes easier to live out when we come home to our true identity.

 Ah, but what about war and disease and betrayal and suffering and shame and regret and…… the list goes on.

 Well life happens, and maybe we have less control than we hope about our circumstances.
 What we do have is control over is how we respond to what happens to us.

 Many of us have been inspired by the way some people seem to rise above adversity.
 Sometimes we are puzzled by the downfall of someone who appeared to ‘have it all’.
 So are some of us winners and some of us losers?

 Maybe we all have the potential to win – in the way that is special to us.